ArunMitra/Wholesale-Tea-Price-Prediction/README.md

     - ARIMA(3, 1, 0) AIC: 2081.4707156798445
     - ARIMA(3, 1, 1) AIC: 2082.3967226022946

+    Then went to seasonal ARIMA (SARIMA)

-    Then, tried stepwise **Auto Arima** search and observed result as follows:
+    Tried stepwise **Auto Arima** search and observed result as follows:

     - SARIMAX (0,1,1)(2,1,0)[52] with a seasonality of  52 weeks: AIC = 1940.700  MAPE =  9.4475
     - SARIMAX(2,1,2)(2,1,0)[104] with a seasonality of 104 weeks: AIC = 1662.785  MAPE =  8.5770